+Why Must Impaired Waters be Addressed?
 Besides the need to protect our state's most treasured environmental and recreational resources, Minnesota needs to address impaired waters to allow continued economic development within impaired watersheds.
-Once a water body is added to the federal impaired waters list, a state has 15 years to complete a TMDL report on each pollutant impairing the water body.
-Until a TMDL report is completed, the federal Clean Water Act restricts any new or expanded discharges of the pollutant of concern that would contribute to the problem, resulting in added expense and time to obtain permits.
+Once a water body is added to the federal impaired waters list, Minnesota has 15 years to complete a TMDL report on each pollutant impairing the water body.
+Until a TMDL report is completed and approved by the EPA, the federal Clean Water Act restricts any new or expanded discharges of the pollutant of concern that would contribute to the problem, resulting in added expense and time to obtain permits.